wxwern/cs2103t-tp/docs/DeveloperGuide.md

     * Pros: Computationally less expensive and easier to deal with.
     * Cons: Since AB3's design was implemented with immutability in mind, making part of `Organization` mutable might cause unwanted bugs or mistakes in other parts of the application.
 Additionally, overhauling the classes to be mutable would incur huge cost in development time.

-### Command Autocompletion
+### Command Autocompletion Internals

 #### Overview

 Jobby's Command Autocompletion is designed to provide users with intelligent command suggestions and offer autocompletion by analyzing the existing partial command input and the current application state.

 Just like programming IDEs, a user may type a prefix subsequence of a long command part, and simply press **TAB** to finish the command using the suggested match.
+For instance, type "sort -tt" and press **TAB** to finish the command as "sort --title".

-It consists of several key components:
+The internal implementation consists of a few notable components:

 - **`AutocompleteSupplier`**:
   - This class is responsible for generating possible flags and values to be used for suggestions.
-  - It takes an `AutocompleteItemSet` of flags, an optional `FlagValueSupplier` mapped to each flag, and can have corresponding `AutocompleteConstraint` applied to flags.
+  - It takes an `AutocompleteItemSet<Flag>`, an optional `FlagValueSupplier` mapped to each flag, and can have corresponding `AutocompleteConstraint<Flag>`s applied to flags.
   - It helps determine what flags can be added to an existing command phrase based on constraints and existing flags.

 - **`AutocompleteGenerator`**: